Skew lines: Ruled surfaces

 A fibration of projective space by skew lines on nested hyperboloids.

+If one rotates a line L around another line M skew but not perpendicular to it, the surface of revolution swept out by L is a hyperboloid of one sheet.
+For instance, the three hyperboloids visible in the illustration can be formed in this way by rotating a line L around the central white vertical line M. The copies of L within this surface form a regulus; the hyperboloid also contains a second family of lines that are also skew to M at the same distance as L from it but with the opposite angle that form the opposite regulus.
+The two reguli display the hyperboloid as a ruled surface.

 An affine transformation of this ruled surface produces a surface which in general has an elliptical cross-section rather than the circular cross-section produced by rotating L around L'; such surfaces are also called hyperboloids of one sheet, and again are ruled by two families of mutually skew lines.
 A third type of ruled surface is the hyperbolic paraboloid.
 Like the hyperboloid of one sheet, the hyperbolic paraboloid has two families of skew lines; in each of the two families the lines are parallel to a common plane although not to each other.
 Any three skew lines in R^{3} lie on exactly one ruled surface of one of these types.

 Gallucci's theorem

 If three skew lines all meet three other skew lines, any transversal of the first set of three meets any transversal of the second set.